 L.A.
 Burdick’s drinking chocolate comes in small servings, but it’s made with a blend of dark couvertures, a top-quality chocolate with a ridiculously high percentage of cocoa butter.
 It’s so rich and creamy that drinking it feels more like dessert than a pick-me-up.
 (The spicy dark chocolate version is our top pick.)
 Flavored drinking chocolates are also available to purchase by the bag, for the inevitable days when Boston winter prevents you from venturing out of the house.

 220 Clarendon St., Boston, 617-303-0113; 52 Brattle St., Cambridge, 617-491-4340, burdickchocolate.com.

 Vegan hot chocolate?
 You’ll find it at Southie’s cozy, all-vegan café.
 That means there’s no dairy, but the steamy cocoa is still luscious, and the team occasionally spruces it up with other ingredients, such as reishi mushroom or, the holiday season favorite, crushed candy cane.

 Oakleaf Cakes Bake Shop

 All of Oakleaf’s hot chocolates are made with a house-crafted mix, but the Aztec version stands out.
-It’s made with Dutch cocoa, cinnamon, and cayenne pepper, for a rich, hearty and sweet drink with a spicy finish.
-But the star of the cup is the house-made marshmallow, which can be enjoyed on its own or left to dissolve in the drink, at the sipper’s discretion.
+It’s made with Dutch cocoa, cinnamon, and cayenne pepper for a rich, hearty, and sweet drink with a spicy finish.
+The even bigger deal here, though, are the house-made marshmallows, which can be enjoyed on their own or left to dissolve in the drink, at the sipper’s discretion.